-The line between parental kidnapping and a minor custody violation, though, is murky.
+The line between parental kidnapping and a minor custody violation, though, is murky under Colorado law.

 CRS 18-3-304 defines parental kidnapping in Colorado.
-It prohibits taking or enticing a minor from the care of their legal guardian.
-To commit parental kidnapping, you have to know that you have no parental privilege or rights at the time.1
+It prohibits taking or enticing a minor child from the care of their legal guardian.
+To parental kidnapping, you have to know that you have no parental privilege or legal rights at the time.1

 You can also commit parental kidnapping by violating a court order that grants someone else custody of a child.2

-CRS 18-3-304 specifically says that it is not parental kidnapping if you believe you are protecting the child.
+CRS 18-3-304 specifically says that it is not parental kidnapping if you believe you are protecting the child, even if it means violating a child custody order.
 However, that belief has to be a reasonable one.
 You have to convince a jury that a reasonable person would believe they were acting to protect the child.3 This forces you to back up your belief with persuasive evidence.

-There are some obvious instances that constitute parental kidnapping.
+There are some obvious instances that constitute parental kidnapping under Colorado family law.
 These include: